Zain-Lam/Obsidian/README.md

-Here is the README.md file to start us off.
+Here is the README.md file to start us off